2011 Omani protests: Pro-government rallies

 On 1 March a rally was organised in Muscat to show support for the Sultan and his government.
 There were accusations that the government itself organised the rally, though at least some support was a "part genuine outpouring of affection for the sultan."
-However, multiple sms were sent from the state-owned Omantel network during the nights preceding the protests, urging loyalists to attend.
+However, multiple SMS were sent from the state-owned Omantel network during the nights preceding the protests, urging loyalists to attend.

 There were also continuous reports, mostly from Twitter, that supporters of the government drove around Muscat in large motorcades of up to 200 cars.

 In early March, rallies in support of the Sultan continued to be staged.

 Responses

 Domestic

-The Sultan of Oman cancelled a visit to India as a result of the unrest in the Arab world.
+On 18 February, it was reported that Sultan of Oman cancelled his visit to India as a result of the unrest in the Arab world, at the same date as "Green March" protest in Muscat happened.

-On 26 February, the sultan reshuffled the cabinet in response to recent protests.
+On 26 February, Sultan Qaboos reshuffled the cabinet in response to the domestic protests.
 The 84-member Shura council is elected by voters across 61 districts, but works in a purely advisory capacity and has no legislative powers.
 The cabinet reshuffle saw Mohammed bin Nasser al-Khasibi named commerce and industry minister, Hamoud bin Faisal al-Bousaidi as civil service minister and Madiha bint Ahmed bin Nasser as education minister.
-Sheikh Mohammed bin Abdullah al-Harthy, the outgoing civil service minister, was appointed to head the environment ministry, while Maqboul bin Ali bin Sultan will be the new transport minister and Mohsen bin Mohammed al-Sheikh becomes tourism minister.
+Sheikh Mohammed bin Abdullah al-Harthy, the outgoing civil service minister, was appointed to head the environment ministry, while Maqboul bin Ali bin Sultan was appointed the new transport minister and Mohsen bin Mohammed al-Sheikh became tourism minister.
 Protesters had called upon the Sultan to remove Maqbool Bin Ali Bin Sultan from the post of commerce minister as they viewed him as corrupt and inadequate for the task of running the ministry.
 The Sultan also announced benefits for the students of Higher College of Technology.
-The students whose homes are 100 km away from the place of study, will be now given 90 Omani rial allowances while those living at a less than 100-km distance would get 25-rial allowance.
+The students whose homes are 100 km away from the place of study, would be given 90 Omani rial allowances while those living at a less than 100-km distance would get 25-rial allowance.
 The Royal decree issued stated the reason for the rise in these stipends as "to achieve further development and provide a decent living."

 The Diwan of Royal Court, on the orders of the sultan, decided to set up an independent authority for consumer protection in the country.
-It has also been decided to study the possibility of establishing cooperative societies in the country which does not allow for formation of political parties.
-There are also confirmed plans to reduce the percentage contribution of civil servants in the Civil Employees Pension Fund from eight percent to seven percent of the monthly basic salary, adding to it 75 percent of the housing, electricity and water allowances.
+It had also been decided to study the possibility of establishing cooperative societies in the country which did not allow for formation of political parties.
+There were also confirmed plans to reduce the percentage contribution of civil servants in the Civil Employees Pension Fund from eight percent to seven percent of the monthly basic salary, adding to it 75 percent of the housing, electricity and water allowances.